When it comes to building and scaling an agency, marketers often focus on growth strategies such as sales funnels, PPC, and so on.

 Focus on Client Onboarding

 Client onboarding is an essential part of reducing churn as it allows you to set realistic expectations and gives you the necessary information needed to start working on their campaign.
-Having a repeatable and scalable client onboarding process ensures that each new client engagement starts off on the right foot and sets the relationship up for success, ultimately leading to client satisfaction and long-term retention.
+Having a repeatable and scalable client onboarding process, including a client onboarding checklist and a client onboarding questionnaire, ensures that each new client engagement starts off on the right foot and sets the relationship up for success, ultimately leading to client satisfaction and long-term retention.

 Focus on the First 90 Days